Hotel Le Pré Saint-Michel

 « Panturle didn't speak.
 He watched »

-The afternoon unfolds through deeply Gionian landscapes: the ghost village of Vieux Redortiers (the Aubignane of "Regain"), Revest-du-Bion, Silance, lands of solitude and wind, where one feels the harshness of the country and the depth of the silences.
+The afternoon unfolds through landscapes deeply reminiscent of Giono.
+The ghost village of Vieux Redortiers (the Aubignane of "Regain"), Revest-du-Bion, Silance, lands of solitude and wind, where one feels the harshness of the country and the depth of the silences.

 « It is there, in these villages perched on the void, that Giono placed his characters, in search of dignity and light.
 These harsh and luminous territories form the setting for novels such as The Song of the World or May My Joy Remain ».